 In a review on BT for the treatment of asthma, Martin and Pavord (2009) concluded that applying thermal energy to the airway in the form of BT results in the selective destruction of ASM; this is replaced by fibrous connective tissue.
 In early animal and human studies, this was associated with a reduction in objective measurements of asthma control, such as airway hyper-responsiveness (AHR).
 However, in the 2 published RCTs on this technique, there has been a failure to show improvements in AHR, although there have been significant improvements in more subjective measurements of asthma control.
 Neither trial was blinded, and concern remains about a significant placebo effect of the treatment.
 The Asthma Intervention Research 2 (AIR2) Trial, which is randomized and blinded with a sham treatment arm, has been designed to try to address these issues in more detail.

 In randomized sham-controlled clinical study of BT in patients with refractory asthma (AIR2 study), Castro et al (2010) reported a significant improvement in Asthma Quality of Life scores in patients treated with bronchial thermoplasty.
 However, subjects assigned to a sham procedure also experienced a significant improvement from baseline, such that the difference between subjects treated with BT versus subjects treated with a sham procedure was of questionable clinical significance.
-In this study funded by Asthmatx, Castro et al (2010) reported on a study to evaluate the effectiveness and safety of BT versus sham procedure in subjects with severe asthma who remain symptomatic despite treatment with high-dose inhaled corticosteroids and long-acting beta 2-agonists.
+In this study funded by Asthmatx, Castro et al (2010) evaluated the effectiveness and safety of BT versus sham procedure in subjects with severe asthma who remain symptomatic despite treatment with high-dose inhaled corticosteroids and long-acting beta 2-agonists.
 In this study, 288 adult subjects were randomized to BT or sham control underwent three bronchoscopy procedures.
 Primary outcome was the difference in a Asthma Quality of Life Questionnaire (AQLQ) scores from baseline to average of 6, 9, and 12 months (integrated AQLQ).
 The AQLQ is a 7-point Likert scale, where a 0.5 change in score is considered the minimally important difference.
 Subjects assigned to BT had an average 1.35 +/- 1.10 improvement over baseline in integrated AQLQ score.
 However, subjects assigned to a sham procedure had an average 1.16 +/- 1.23 improvement over baseline.
+The 0.19 point difference between the BT and sham control group fell short of the cutoff of 0.5 points for a minimally important difference in the AQLQ.
 There were more respiratory adverse events in the BT group during the initial treatment period including an excess of hospitalizations.
 After the initial treatment period, there was a reduction in ER visits, but not in hospitalizations for the BT group compared to the sham group.

 An editorial that accompanied the afore-mentioned study by Castro et al, Bel (2010) noted that "[t]he trial demonstrated that 6 to 12 months after the procedure, bronchial thermoplasty had a small, but significantly greater mean positive effect on the asthma-related quality of life score than did the sham procedure.
 The mean difference in score was 0.19, which was statistically significant but substantially smaller than the minimum clinically important difference of 0.5.
 Remarkably, not one of the secondary outcomes showed a difference between bronchial thermoplasty and sham procedure.
 Additional outcomes that were collected to assess safety showed that during the post-treatment period there were less severe exacerbations and emergency room visits in the bronchial thermoplasty group compared with the sham control group, but over the entire study period there was no difference in outcomes between the groups".
 Furthermore, Bel (2010) stated that "[t]he overall net effect of bronchial thermoplasty in the AIR2 trial is somewhat disappointing.
 Although airway hyperresponsiveness as a most relevant outcome of bronchial thermoplasty is difficult to measure in patients with severe asthma, one would have hoped to see at least an effect on asthma control, use of rescue medication, or pre/post-bronchodilator FEV1.
 This was not the case.
 Instead, the authors observed a reduction in the rate of severe exacerbations and emergency department visits in the post-treatment period.
 This safety outcome was completely unexpected and was not considered in the rationale and hypothesis of the study.
 How can this be explained in the absence of any improvement in asthma control?
 Does it suggest that bronchial thermoplasty has more effects than just inactivating the airway smooth muscle?
 Does it suggest that the procedure might alter the inflammatory or neurogenic responses to viral infection or other triggers of asthma exacerbations?"
 On the question of whether BT should be offered to patients with severe asthma, Bel (2010) stated that "[f]or patients with uncontrolled asthma who have not been submitted to a rigorous treatment protocol, the answer is no. For the remaining patients, the AIR2 results might offer some hope.
 Bronchial thermoplasty appears to have a benefit on the quality of life and severe exacerbations.
 Importantly, severe asthma has many phenotypes, and at present we have no clue which phenotype will benefit the most.
 It is inevitable that phenotypic targeting will be essential for this invasive procedure.
 Moreover, we need to know how durable the benefit will be to ensure that the benefits outweigh the risks and burden of the procedure.
 Therefore, long-term clinical and morphological research in various severe-asthma phenotypes is still needed to obtain the required information for clinical decisions".